How to Be a Great Sales Manager [“Sales Shot” Workshop Recording]

 3. Measure Your Heart Out!
 If you aren’t crystal clear on the results, KPIs, and metrics that should be impacted by the training, then you’re not ready to outsource sales training.
 (Really, a vendor just said that!)
 In fact, ask the vendor what numbers they expect to move with this engagement (and don’t hire them if they don’t know!)
 At some point, you’ll have to show your sales training ROI, so define during the interview stage what success looks like and then go get a 3-6 month baseline on these metrics.
 As a training manager, I was nervous early in my career to do this.
 It only took one sales leader saying, “You are not solely responsible for the 35% uptick in XYZ…!” for me to start backing down and measuring success anecdotally or with smile sheets.
 As I grew in my career, all I did was add two words: “contribute to.”
 If we measure pre and post, we can all SHARE the credit!

 Vendor Flipside: I love a case study.
 Number one reason I don’t have one on every client?
 They don’t provide us with their reporting.
 The leader pulls the trigger on the contract and then sales managers or the enablement team are left to execute and the ask never bubbles to the top.
-In fact, I’d love to take contracts based on up-side (we get paid when you improve) and have offered it many times in the past, but the baseline metrics and results weren’t available from the client.
+In fact, I’d love to take contracts based on the up-side (we get paid when you improve) and have offered it many times in the past, but the baseline metrics and results weren’t available from the client.

 4. Get Leadership Involved (more than they are).
 How do I know they aren’t very involved?
 I’ve had about 3 clients out of 300 who were.
 As a training leader, I had about none.
 Why is this critical?
 Because your attendees determine how important the training is based on what the leader says, does, and spends money on.
 Even if you have to write the script for the VP to kick off the meeting and send over the questions they need to ask in their 1:1 meeting afterward, take the time and do it.
 Otherwise, you may be the flavor of the month.